danwar77/M3M3s/docs/template_browser_design.md

 # Template Browser UI Design

-This document outlines the UI design and interaction flow for the template browser feature in the MemeMarvel application.
+This document outlines the UI design and interaction flow for the template browser feature in the M3M3s application.
 The browser will allow users to select a predefined meme template to use as a base for their creation.

 ## 1. Triggering Mechanism